Border Ranges National Park

-Start your walk from Sheepstation Creek campground and head north along Booyong walking track.
+Start your walk from Sheepstation Creek campground and head north along Palm Forest walking track and Booyong walking track.
 You’ll pass dense patches of new foliage before reaching a pretty mountain creek where water trickles or cascades over mossy rocks, depending on the rain.
 You may not be able to resist a break for a paddle in the crystal clear waters and a picnic.

 Around 2km after the creek keep a look out for signs for the Rosewood loop.
 Along the way, mature rosewood and white beech with imposing buttress roots are an impressive sight.
 These massive trees often house sugar gliders and powerful owls in the hollows and branches.
 For an extra challenge, take the Booyong walking track north to the Forest Tops campground.

 Take a virtual tour of Rosewood loop captured with Google Street View Trekker.

 Subscribe to our Naturescapes e-newsletter which is packed with the latest information, experiences and events in NSW national parks.
 Your next park adventure starts here.

 Australia is home to more than 500,000 animal and plant species, many of which are found nowhere else in the world.
 Saving our Species is a statewide conservation program that addresses the growing number of Australian animals and Australian native plants facing extinction.

 - 7am to 7pm daily

 - 1300 072 757 (13000 PARKS) for the cost of a local call within Australia excluding mobiles